DavisPL-Teaching/261/lecture3/README.md

 - Start with the poll

-- Dafny examples
+- Dafny examples and mini verification exercise

-- Mini verification exercises in Dafny

 - How Dafny works: starting with first-order logic proof rules.